 Nomad is a popular modern Moroccan eatery with an amazing view.
 Also, vegetarians and pescatarians will be happy to eat here because the restaurant serves simple and delicious “Modern Moroccan” dishes.
 From chickpea salads with tzatziki, avocado and barley with celery and sesame seeds to roasted cauliflower in ras-el-hanout, harissa and turmeric butter, served over a bed of herb infused couscous, for 9 euro.
 They open every day from noon till 23h.

 Naraj restaurant is the place for you if you love Lebanese food.
 The restaurant is located in the middle of the Medina.
 A great restaurant with a beautiful rooftop, friendly service and delicious food!!
-The menu is not large, but everything on there is worth trying!
+Unfortunately, the menu is not large, but everything on there is worth trying!

 Le jardin Tucked away in a small street in the medina you’ll find this green oasis in a beautifully renovated 16th Century building.
 When entering it looks small, but eventually you will walk into a lush garden dotted with tables and lights surrounded by the majestic building and the terraces!
 We passed it so many times and on our last day we decided to have lunch here.
 Glad we did!
 Our fave dish, the Kofta tagine with egg and tomato sauce is only 10 euro.

 Café Arabe has a lounge-bar-restaurant on the terrace with a great view.
-We ordered wine, cocktails and small bites only.
 Good to know: They sell alcohol during Ramadan if you really want it.

 El Fenn is a lovely setting for lunch.
 Here they serve traditional Moroccan dishes but also offer a European menu.
 Try the fresh mint juice, divine!
 You can also book a hotel room here, but it will come at a price.